Ann-Anahit/drf_api/TESTING.md

 Can list profiles | ✅
 Logged in user can follow | ✅
 Logged in user can create comment | ✅
-Can't delete someone else's comment | ✅
 Can't update someone else's post | ✅
+Can list events | ✅
+Can update own events | ✅
+Can delete own events | ✅
+Can't update/delete someone else's events | ✅
-Can list posts | ✅
+Can choose categories for the posts | ✅

 [Back to top](<#content>)